Dr Katherine Easton, BSc (Hons), MRes, PhD, CPsychol, AFBPsS

 - Easton KA, Coventry P, Lovell K, Carter AM & Deaton C (2015) Prevalence and Measurement of Anxiety in Samples of Patients With Heart Failure: Meta-analysis.
 Journal of Cardiovascular Nursing., 31(4), 367-379.
 View this article in WRRO

-- Baker J, Lovell K, Easton K & Harris N (2006) Service users’ experiences of ‘as needed’ psychotropic medications in acute mental healthcare settings.
-Journal of Advanced Nursing, 4(56), 354-362.
+- Baker JA, Lovell K, Easton K & Harris N (2006) Service users’ experiences of ‘as needed’ psychotropic medications in acute mental healthcare settings.
+Journal of Advanced Nursing, 56(4), 354-362.
 View this article in WRRO

 Conference proceedings papers

-- Easton KA, Burton T, Ariss S, Bradburn M & Hawley M (2017) Smart clothing for falls protection and detection: User-centred co-design and feasibility study.
-Studies in health technology and informatics View this article in WRRO
+- Easton K, Burton T, Ariss S, Bradburn M & Hawley M (2017) Smart Clothing for Falls Protection and Detection: User-Centred Co-Design and Feasibility Study..
+Assistive technology research series, Vol. 242 (pp 152-159) View this article in WRRO

 - McMillan B, Easton K, Delaney B, Madhurvata P, Abdelgalil R & Mitchell C (2017) Women’s views on the potential role of mobile technology in a primary care intervention aimed at reducing the risk of Type 2 diabetes amongst women recently diagnosed with Gestational Diabetes..
 Society for Academic Primary Care National Conference Programme, 12 July 2017 - 14 July 2017.